-Two of the teachers we spoke with raved about Happy Planners: Janet Nasir, who currently teaches fourth grade in California, and Lisa Jaspers, a college math, chemistry, and physics teacher working remotely this year in Snohomish, Washington.
-According to Nasir, the perfect teacher planner has large boxes to write in, so you can fit all the important details for each activity and subject.
+The planners are also a favorite of Janet Nasir, an elementary-school teacher in California.
+The perfect teacher planner has large boxes to write in, so you can fit all the important details for each activity and subject, according to Nasir.
+That’s a sentiment shared by several teachers, who emphasized the need for extra space to jot down checklists and reminders.
 Having the dates already labeled is a must for her, she says, because she doesn’t have time to spend writing them in.
-She looks for a horizontal layout, with the days of the week going down the left side of the page, and a spiral binding, so she can open the planner without taking up a ton of desk space.
+She looks for a horizontal layout (but the brand offers a variety of vertical designs, too), with the days of the week going down the left side of the page, and a spiral binding, so she can open the planner without taking up a ton of desk space.
+Lisa Jaspers, who teaches college-level math, chemistry, and physics, first found a Happy Planner at her local craft store.
 Jaspers describes her ideal planner as “functional but also beautiful.
 I want to be excited to use it when I open it up every day for work.”
 She likes that the Happy Planner is bright and bold, while it also works really well for scheduling, keeping track of tutoring appointments, and lesson planning.
-Plus, it’s customizable.
-You can add extension packs to cover your personal life as well as coordinating accessories like snap-in pencil pouches, page markers, and colorful stickers.
-“I’ve been using Happy Planner for about five years, and it’s hard to imagine using any other planner,” she says.
+Her current pick is the teacher-specific planner kit.
+It’s especially practical since it divides the day up into sections, which she uses for subject areas she’s covering.

 “I live and die by my Outlook calendar for scheduling but always have and always will be a paper to-do-list person,” says Emily Atkinson, who teaches special education at KIPP Collegiate High School in Nashville.
 She loves this Poketo planner because of its flexibility.
 Unlike Jaspers, Atkinson likes the act of writing the date herself, explaining that she puts in all five weekdays and then chooses one weekend day for one or two projects that require an hour or more of consistent focus.
 This allows her to plan each week by plugging in to-dos on their respective days, then adding as she goes.
 “I get endless satisfaction from checking everything off with a Flair pen at the end of the day,” she says.